ADMINISTRATION OF MEDICATIONS AT SCHOOL

 IMPORTANT UPCOMING DATES !

 Health plans and medication orders for the current school year are valid only through the end of this school year.
-Packets containing the necessary paperwork for completing new health plans and medication orders for the 2018-2019 school year were emailed home in early last June to current students.
-Please let your school nurse know if you would prefer mail rather than email prior to May 2019.
-Current plan from this 2018-19 school year will again be emailed home in June for the upcoming school year.
-The deadlines will be clearly assigned at that time, but normally occur on or about the 15th of August.
+Packets containing the necessary paperwork for completing new health plans and medication orders for the 2019-20 school year were emailed home on June 3rd to current students and new students who have registered with health conditions.
+Please let your school nurse know if you would prefer mail rather than email prior to May 2020.
+The deadlines for these plans is AUGUST 19th and no exceptions will be made to late arrivals due to limited processing time prior to school starting.
 BE SURE to accommodate for this hard date.

 By state law, life-threatening health plans, medication orders, and medications must be in place before the child may attend school.
 Please adhere to the district deadline in order for your child to start school on time.
 The deadline is to allow enough time for processing and disseminating this important information to the appropriate staff.
 Thank you!

 Fifth Grade Tdap Requirement for Entering 6th Grade

 Students entering sixth grade are required to have the Tdap vaccination if they are 11 years old.
 Tdap vaccine protects adolescents against tetanus, diphtheria, and pertussis.
 It is recommended for all children 11 years and older.
 This vaccine replaces one tetanus-diphtheria (Td) booster.
 Washington State allows exemption from these vaccines for medical, personal or religious reasons.

 In March, notification letters were mailed to parents of fifth grade students who need the above immunization.
 If your child turns 11 years old before the end of this school year, please return the letter to your elementary school office with the updated information as soon as it is available during the current school year.
 The Tdap can be given after your child’s 11th birthday.
 A second notice will be emailed in May to parents of students who still need immunizations to meet this requirement.